 Frequently Asked Questions

-Choosing a dog walker requires a great deal of trust so you’re bound to have some questions.
+Choosing a dog walker or care provider requires a great deal of trust so you’re bound to have some questions.

 Q: How many dogs do you walk at any one time?